“But what now?!” Don’t worry, Xpress is here to help!

-Behind the bar is usually a tiny ickle space used by a few busy bartenders keeping the place afloat with happy customers and damn good pints!
+Behind the bar is usually a tiny ickle space a few busy bartenders use to keep the place afloat with happy customers and damn good pints!

-You’ll come to learn that everyone will move in sync and naturally manage to avoid bumping into one another when reaching over for glasses and whatnot.
-This is the bar dance – it also consists of verbal communication; vocal cues will help everyone know who’s where.
-It’ll become an instinct and gift once you’re practiced in it, but it’ll prevent smashed glasses and bumps on the head, so probably quite a handy one to learn!
+You’ll come to learn that everyone will move in sync.
+You'll naturally manage to avoid bumping into one another when reaching over for glasses and whatnot.
+This is the bar dance – it also focuses on good communication.
+Vocal cues will help everyone know who’s where.
+It’ll become an instinct and gift once you’ve practiced as well as prevent smashed glasses or bumps on the head, so probably quite a handy one to learn!

 Other than that, have fun, get learning and don’t give yourself a hard time.
 We all start somewhere, and one day you’ll be pulling pints like a pro!